JuliaLang/julia/doc/stdlib/base.rst

    Returns the indices of elements in collection ``a`` that appear in collection ``b``

+.. function:: unique(itr)

+   Returns an array containing only the unique elements of the iterable ``itr``.

 .. function:: reduce(op, v0, itr)

    Reduce the given collection with the given operator, i.e. accumulate ``v = op(v,elt)`` for each element, where ``v`` starts as ``v0``.
 Reductions for certain commonly-used operators are available in a more convenient 1-argument form: ``max(itr)``, ``min(itr)``, ``sum(itr)``, ``prod(itr)``, ``any(itr)``, ``all(itr)``.